Aj3Jxw4f/brainworkshop/Readme.md

 4.11:
 * Fixed level decrease threshold in Novice mode
-* Added a configuration option to use the pre-4.1 flat squares
 * Two changes to Novice Mode to eliminate the last of the differences compared to the original study protocol:
      1. Exactly 6 position and 6 audio matches are now generated each